luisgasco/noytext/README.md

 ## How To Use

 To clone this app, you'll need [Git](https://git-scm.com).
-To use this app you'll need [R](https://www.r-project.org/) installed on your machine.
-If you are going to use in a local environment, I recommend you to use [RStudio]https://www.rstudio.com/.
+To use this app, you'll need [R](https://www.r-project.org/) installed on your machine.
+If you are going to use it in a local environment, I recommend you to use [RStudio](https://www.rstudio.com/).
 If you want to allow other people to use the app, you should install [Shiny server](https://shiny.rstudio.com/) in your own server

 ```bash
 # Clone this repository